Meet Ledger Nano™ Gen5, the most playful signer yet

 To balance the increased stake size, the proposal carefully adjusts slashing penalties to maintain appropriate risk levels.
 For validators using the new maximum effective balance, the initial slashing penalty changes from 1/32 to 1/4,096 of the effective balance.

-Currently, validator exits and withdrawals can only be triggered using a validator’s active signing key.
-EIP-7002 enables withdrawals to be initiated from the execution layer through withdrawal credentials, reducing trust requirements and adding flexibility for staking pools and delegated validators.
+Previously, validator exits and withdrawals could only be triggered using a validator’s active signing key.
+However, with the implementation of EIP-7002, withdrawals can be initiated from the execution layer through withdrawal credentials, reducing trust requirements and adding flexibility for staking pools and delegated validators.
+It also allows validators to withdraw any amount of their principal stake as long as the remaining balance stays at a minimum of 32ETH, which previously would have required the validator to exit their validator completely.

 This proposal eliminates an unnecessary delay from Ethereum’s proof-of-work days.
 Previously, validator deposits had to wait for 2,048 blocks (about 9 hours) before processing to account for potential chain reorganizations.
 With Ethereum’s move to proof-of-stake, this delay is no longer needed.
 EIP-6110 reduces this onboarding time to around 13 minutes, improving the staking experience.